Tricep Push Downs

 How to do Tricep Push Down

 - Stand with a slight bend forward from the hips.
-Grab the rope attachment with both hands.
+I sometimes like to have my back against a post to prevent cheating.

 - Keep your chest up, and tuck your elbows in close to your body.
-Make sure you don't start with your elbows in front of you.
+The elbows shouldn't move from this position

 - Press down by extending your elbows until your arm is straight.
 Don't move your elbows back.
 Pause for a second at the bottom.